 The first annual meeting to be held in Canada took place in Montreal, QC in 1975.

-CAML Annual Conference
+CAML Online Conference 2021

-Call for Papers
+CAML Annual Conference - Call for Papers

 Papers should not exceed 20 minutes and will be followed by a 10-minute period for questions and discussion.
-Proposals should include an abstract of 250 words, a list of A/V requests, and a biography (100 words).
+Proposals should include an abstract of 250 words and a biography (100 words).
 Proposals for sessions, roundtables and plenaries are also welcome.
 We strongly encourage successful applicants for the cancelled 2020 Congress, who have not already confirmed their participation, to resubmit their proposals for 2021.